Architecture of mavkit-snoop¶

 type constrnt = Full of (Costlang.affine * quantity)

-converts a model and workload data (as obtained from
+The function make_problem converts a model and workload data (as obtained from

-the Measure module) into an Inference.problem
+the Measure module) into an Inference.problem.

 Let’s look at the signature of this function: